sim2real/sim2real.github.io/README.md

-# Closing the Reality Gap in Sim2real Transfer for Robotic Manipulation
+# 1st Workshop on Closing the Reality Gap in Sim2real Transfer for Robotic Manipulation

-Proposed R:SS 2019 Workshop Event
+June 2019, R:SS 2019, Freiburg, Germany